SArehalli/SArehalli.github.io/research.markdown

 ---

 ## In Press
+**Arehalli, Suhas** and Linzen, Tal. *Neural networks as cognitive models of the processing of syntactic constraints*.
+Under Review.

+## 2021
 **Arehalli, Suhas** and Wittenberg, Eva. *Experimental Filler Design Influences Error Correction Rates in a Word Restoration Paradigm*.
-Linguistics Vanguard.
+Linguistics Vanguard. [paper] (https://www.degruyter.com/document/doi/10.1515/lingvan-2020-0052/html)

 ## 2020
 **Arehalli, Suhas** and Linzen, Tal. *Neural language models capture some, but not all, agreement attraction phenomena*.
 Annual Meeting of the Cognitive Science Society, 2020. [paper](https://psyarxiv.com/97qcg)